raspberrypi/style-guide/style-guide.md

 *   mpg – miles per gallon.
 No space between the number and mpg.
 *   mph – miles per hour.
 No space between the number and mph.
 *   MS-DOS – Microsoft Disk Operating System.
 Trademark for a Microsoft operating system from the DOS family.
 See *DOS*.
 *   multi- – do not hyphenate words with this prefix unless the root word starts with an i or a capital letter. *Multiplayer, multicolour, multi-industry.*
+*   multimeter - note spelling.
+Not multimetre.

 ###N